dangeng/CorrWiseLosses/code/README.md

 ### Downloading KITTI

-Get the KITTI raw data download script at `https://s3.eu-central-1.amazonaws.com/avg-kitti/raw_data_downloader.zip`, unzip it, and then run it to download the KITTI data.

-Process the KITTI data by running the `scripts/make_kitti.py` script.
+Get the [KITTI raw data download script at](https://s3.eu-central-1.amazonaws.com/avg-kitti/raw_data_downloader.zip), unzip it, and then run it to download the KITTI data.
+Aferwards, process the KITTI data by running the `scripts/make_kitti.py` script.
 Make sure to supply the desired `--source_dir` and `--target_dir` arguments.

 ## Wrapper